 In a competitive global landscape, a country's ability to attract investment is increasingly shaped by its policy and regulatory frameworks.
 The UAE serves as a leading example of how an investor-centric approach can foster both business sustainability and economic growth.
 By nurturing a business-friendly environment, strengthening infrastructure, and embracing innovation, the UAE has positioned itself as a global leader and a preferred destination for FDI.
-Ranked 8th globally on the 2024 Kearney FDI Confidence Index and securing the top spot in the Arab world on the 2024 World Competitiveness Ranking, the UAE's proactive governance and robust economic policies have clearly demonstrated their effectiveness.
+Ranked 8th globally on the 2024 Kearney FDI Confidence Index37 and securing the top spot in the Arab world on the 2024 World Competitiveness Ranking,38 the UAE's proactive governance and robust economic policies have clearly demonstrated their effectiveness.
 The country aims to build a diversified innovation-driven economy, positioning itself as a global leader in strategic sectors under the banner of 'We the UAE 2031.'
+FDI is an essential cornerstone of this vision, acting National Investment Strategy 2031 The UAE's National Investment Strategy 2031 sets ambitious goals to cement the country's position as a global FDI leader.
+Key targets include: 2x Annual FDI inflow by 2031 AED1.3T Cumulative FDI over 2025-2031 8% Share of FDI in GDP from 6% AED2.2T In FDI stock by 2031

-FDI is an essential cornerstone of this vision, acting as a catalyst for GDP growth, fostering an entrepreneurial environment, and attracting global talent39.To maintain its edge, the UAE has introduced a series of initiatives that prioritize resilience, innovation, and global connectivity.
-Business-friendly policies - Tax advantages: The UAE offers a highly competitive corporate income tax rate of 9% (compared to the global average of 23.5%), a nominal 5% Value Added Tax (VAT), and no personal income tax, making it an attractive destination for global businesses. - Intellectual Property (IP) protection: Strong IP laws safeguard patents, trademarks, and copyrights, aligning with international standards and fostering innovation-driven investments. - Dispute resolution: Effective arbitration services place the UAE at the top globally for the speed and reliability of dispute resolution.
-Dubai is one of the world's top seven arbitration hubs, alongside London, Singapore, Paris, Geneva, Stockholm, and New York. $\sim$ 17
+This strategy underscores the UAE's commitment to fostering a business-friendly environment, driving innovation, and expanding its role as a global investment destination.36 as a catalyst for GDP growth, fostering an entrepreneurial environment, and attracting global talent^{39.}To maintain its edge, the UAE has introduced a series of initiatives that prioritize resilience, innovation, and global connectivity.
+Business-friendly policies Tax advantages: The UAE offers a highly competitive corporate income tax rate of 9% (compared to the global average of 23.5%), a nominal 5% Value Added Tax (VAT),40 and no personal income tax, making it an attractive destination for global businesses.
+Intellectual Property (IP) protection: Strong IP laws safeguard patents, trademarks, and copyrights, aligning with international standards and fostering innovation-driven investments. • Dispute resolution: Effective arbitration services place the UAE at the top globally for the speed and reliability of dispute resolution.
+Dubai is one of the world's top seven arbitration hubs, alongside London, Singapore, Paris, Geneva, Stockholm, and New York.41